Although the world is full of suffering, it is also full of the overcoming of it.

 About Dr. Michael Damian

 Being a psychologist is a calling for me.
 I enjoy listening, connecting the not-so-obvious dots, and supporting people's growth.
-It's a field that includes philosophy, science, and spirituality, with the aim of understanding the human condition and uplifting people's lives.
+It's a field that includes philosophical, scientific and spiritual inquiry in its scope, with the aim of understanding the human condition and uplifting people's lives.

 I think most of our lives are fairly ordinary, and yet also hold extraordinary moments, great love and unexplored depths.
 In my work, I enjoy the relationship between the practical, ordinary aspects of life and the deeper aspects of the soul and unconscious.

-A Connecticut native, I graduated from the University of Connecticut with a BA in Political Science summa cum laude, in 1997.
-During college I interned at the Atlantic Council, a foreign policy thinktank in Washington DC.
-Later, I lived in London, worked as an editor for National Geographic, and then earned my Ph.D. in Clinical Psychology in 2009, from Sofia University in California.
+A Connecticut native, I graduated from the University of Connecticut in 1997 with a BA in Political Science summa cum laude.
+My university years included studying abroad in Amsterdam and interning at a foreign policy thinktank in Washington DC.

-I am grateful to have had several fantastic mentors and supervisors in the field, who taught me the heart and soul, as well as the art and science of psychotherapy.
+I am grateful to have had great mentors and supervisors who taught me the heart and soul, as well as the art and science of psychotherapy.
 These include Dr. Stewart Kiritz, Dr. Charlotte Whitaker Lewis, and Dr. John McLaughlin.

 The privilege of a lifetime is to become who you truly are.